 Coastal Carolina University's Strategic Management Committee evaluates and measures the various strategies, goals, and objectives as outlined in the plan document for the current fiscal year.
 Once evaluations are performed and the results are measured, the committee will discuss any recommendations, changes, and/or amendments that need to be made to the plan.
 The Committee continues to have open public meetings and seeks University-wide suggestions from all internal or external stakeholders.
-During the 2010-2011 assessment cycle, 100 units representing academic, student development and administrative areas submitted reports using TEAL Online.
-Ninety-five of these units included goals that aligned to one or more of the four key and/or three supporting strategies as identified in the University's strategic plan.
+During the 2011-2012 assessment cycle, 102 units representing academic, student development and administrative areas submitted reports using TEAL Online.